Endocrine gland

+The endocrine system is a network of glands and organs located throughout the body.
+Along with the nervous system, it makes the neuroendocrine system, which controls and regulates many of the body's functions.
 Endocrine glands are ductless glands of the endocrine system that secrete their products, hormones, directly into the blood.
-The major glands of the endocrine system include the pineal gland, pituitary gland, pancreas, ovaries, testes, thyroid gland, parathyroid gland, hypothalamus and adrenal glands.
+The major glands of the endocrine system include the pineal gland, pituitary gland, pancreas, ovaries, testicles, thyroid gland, parathyroid gland, hypothalamus and adrenal glands.
 The hypothalamus and pituitary glands are neuroendocrine organs.

 Pituitary gland

 The pituitary gland hangs from the base of the brain by the pituitary stalk, and is enclosed by bone.
 It consists of a hormone-producing glandular portion of the anterior pituitary and a neural portion of the posterior pituitary, which is an extension of the hypothalamus.
 The hypothalamus regulates the hormonal output of the anterior pituitary and creates two hormones that it exports to the posterior pituitary for storage and later release.

 Four of the six anterior pituitary hormones are tropic hormones that regulate the function of other endocrine organs.
 Most anterior pituitary hormones exhibit a diurnal rhythm of release, which is subject to modification by stimuli influencing the hypothalamus.

 Somatotropic hormone or growth hormone (GH) is an anabolic hormone that stimulates the growth of all body tissues especially skeletal muscle and bone.
 It may act directly, or indirectly via insulin-like growth factors (IGFs).
 GH mobilizes fats, stimulates protein synthesis, and inhibits glucose uptake and metabolism.
 Secretion is regulated by growth hormone-releasing hormone (GHRH) and growth hormone-inhibiting hormone (GHIH), or somatostatin.
 Hypersecretion causes gigantism in children and acromegaly in adults; hyposecretion in children causes pituitary dwarfism.

 Thyroid-stimulating hormone promotes normal development and activity of the thyroid gland.
 Thyrotropin-releasing hormone stimulates its release; negative feedback of thyroid hormone inhibits it.

 Adrenocorticotropic hormone stimulates the adrenal cortex to release corticosteroids.
 Adrenocorticotropic hormone release is triggered by corticotropin-releasing hormone and inhibited by rising glucocorticoid levels.

 The gonadotropins—follicle-stimulating hormone and luteinizing hormone regulate the functions of the gonads in both sexes.
 Follicle-stimulating hormone stimulates sex cell production; luteinizing hormone stimulates gonadal hormone production.
 Gonadotropin levels rise in response to gonadotropin-releasing hormone.
 Negative feedback of gonadal hormones inhibits gonadotropin release.

 Prolactin promotes milk production in human females.
 Its secretion is prompted by prolactin-releasing hormone and inhibited by prolactin-inhibiting hormone.

 The intermediate lobe of the pituitary gland secretes only one enzyme that is melanocyte stimulating hormone.
 It is linked with the formation of the black pigment in our skin called melanin.

 The neurohypophysis stores and releases two hypothalamic hormones: